kvaishak/pyTracker/README.md

 - The program will start executing with the terminal showing what application has been used previously with timer having started for the application you are currently on.
 - All the data about the applications being tracked will be saved in JSON format in `activities.json`.
 - In case of websites visited in Chrome or Safari, the individual websites are tracked as independent application.
+- Also when using an application for which an entry had already been added to `activities.json`, it will be coupled together under the same program entry.

 ### Languages used